Adaptive Deep Learning for Breast Cancer Subtype Prediction Via Misprediction Risk Analysis: Solution for MultiRisk Based Adaptive Training

 \section{Solution for MultiRisk Based Adaptive Training}

-Neural networks using softmax for multiclass tasks often produce overly confident predictions, which can mislead training and impair generalization~\cite{73}.
-Class imbalance can further degrade performance on minority classes~\cite{74}, and risk estimation may fail to accurately reflect misclassification likelihood, particularly in complex multiclass scenarios~\cite{35}.
+For the task of breast cancer subtype classifcation, neural networks using softmax often produce overly confident predictions, which can mislead training and impair generalization~\cite{73}.
+Class imbalance can further degrade performance on minority classes~\cite{74}, and risk estimation may fail to accurately reflect misprediction likelihood, particularly in complex multiclass scenarios~\cite{35}.

 Our solution, detailed in Algorithm \ref{alg:risk_adaptive_bcd} and Figure \ref{fig:risk_analysis}, involves two phases: traditional pre-training and risk-based adaptive training.